Joelius300/HeatingDataMonitor/SETUP.md

 Currently the applications and Docker images are built on the Raspberry Pi directly.
 This is quite inefficient but has the benefit of ensuring the built images work out of the box without having to fiddle with cross-architecture stuff, even though Docker should simplify that.

-The approach below is what I tried to use to update external services but somehow this stopped/crashed the running services, so be careful, I'm not sure what the best way is, especially to avoid downtime.
+The approach below is what I tried to use to update external services, but somehow this stopped/crashed the running services, so be careful, I'm not sure what the best way is, especially to avoid downtime.
-There may have been other influences too but during updates and after a power outage, from 02.02.2024 to 07.02.2024, something very weird was happening with the data with parts being lost and other parts getting the same timestamp.
+Chances are that it'll just work the next time around because this time the SD card was damaged somehow (it always reset after reboot and there were very weird issues when writing to it sometimes).

 Avoid heavy parallelism which can be too much for the pi and the other services: